Disclosure

 Choosing a Professional Window Tint Installer

-- Dyed Film: The most affordable option, using layers of dye to block light and heat.
-It can provide good privacy but offers the least heat rejection and may fade to a purple hue over time under our strong sun.
+- Dyed Film: The most budget-friendly option, dyed film uses layers of dye to block light and heat.
+It can provide good privacy but offers less heat rejection and may fade to a purple hue over several years.

-- Metalized Film: Contains tiny metallic particles that reflect heat and are very durable.
-It provides better heat rejection than dyed film but can interfere with cell phone, GPS, and radio signals due to its metallic content.
+- Metalized Film: This film contains tiny metallic particles that reflect heat and are very durable.
+It can interfere with cell phone, GPS, and radio signals due to its conductive properties, which is a key consideration.

 Frequently Asked Questions